GraphAccess and InterGraph Reference Guide

 at present, there's no way to request an "OR" operation

-If specified, it OVER-RIDES all the remaining arguments [except for the labels]
+If specified, it OVER-RIDES all the remaining arguments [except for the labels (TODO: revisit this)]

 :param key_name: A string with the name of a node attribute; if provided, key_value must be present, too